Report: Topeka man killed baby with ‘blunt object’

-TOPEKA (KSNT) — As a Topeka man accused of killing a baby during an assault made his first appearance in court Thursday, KSNT 27 News obtained new documents that share more information on what happened during the attack.
+TOPEKA, Kan.
+(KSNT) — As a Topeka man accused of killing a baby during an assault made his first appearance in court Thursday, KSNT News obtained new documents that share more information on what happened during the attack.

 Tray’vonne Da’mont Jones, 18, appeared in court around 10:30 a.m. via Zoom before Shawnee County District Court Judge Penny Moylan.
 The judge listed the charges he faces, which include: